-For a full list of interview styles for each medical college, visit their school specific page in the College Information Book.
+For a full list of interview styles for each medical college, visit their school specific page in the Choose DO Explorer.

 - Confirm the day, date, and time of your scheduled interview.
 If for any reason, you must cancel, reschedule, or withdraw from an interview, contact the school promptly, courteously, and honestly.
 If you decide to cancel, the college will use the opportunity to invite another candidate, and proper communication is a positive reflection on you and your professional demeanor.

 - Arrive 10-15 minutes early for your scheduled appointment.

 - Be neatly and appropriately dressed in professional business attire.

 - Be polite and courteous to all members of the college community you are visiting.
 Not only will your interviewers provide feedback, but admissions office staff and current students may be asked to comment on your personal conduct while on campus.

 - Understand and articulate your genuine interest in osteopathic medicine and the osteopathic medical philosophy.

 - Prepare thorough, intensive research specific to the college you are visiting by reading its catalog, website, and admissions material and, if possible, by talking in advance with current students.